htrajan/ht-drawsteel/Bestiary/Draw Steel Bestiary.md

 ## ENCOUNTER BUILDING

 We’re still working on these guidelines, and need to add information about how environment, party composition, and the like affect encounters.
-But for this playtest, the [[Basics|basics]] of encounter building are as follows.
+But for this playtest, the basics of encounter building are as follows.

 ### STEP 1: CHOOSE ENCOUNTER DIFFICULTY